 This summary of state licensure requirements is provided as a reference tool for our counseling students and graduates.
 Every effort is made to ensure this information is accurate and up to date.
 However, as licensing requirements are subject to change at any time, you are strongly encouraged to regularly check with the state licensing authority (provided above) for licensure requirements.

 Minnesota has two levels of licensing: Licensed Professional Counselor (LPC) and Licensed Professional Clinical Counselor (LPCC).
-For additional information on the licensure process visit Minnesota Board of Behavioral Health & Therapy website.
-Below are the steps necessary to apply for licensure as a Licensed Professional Counselor (LPC) after graduating with a Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) at University of Phoenix.
+For additional information on the licensure process visit the Minnesota Board of Behavioral Health & Therapy website.
+Below are the steps necessary to apply for licensure as a Licensed Professional Counselor (LPC) after graduating from the University of Phoenix Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) program.

 Clearances:

 As part of the application process, you will be asked background questions.
 Any “yes” answers must be explained in detail in a separate signed statement.
-A formal Criminal Background Check will be conducted after submitting your application.
-The Criminal Background Check Program (CBCP) instructions will be sent to you in an email.
+All applicants for licensure are required to complete a fingerprint-based criminal background check.

 Exams: